-Finally, although we outlined earlier in this Policy what constitutes student or staff data, we also want to be clear what information is not student or staff data or PII.
-Once PII, whether relating a school or district employee or student has been de-identified, that information is no longer PII.
+Finally, although we outlined earlier in this Policy what constitutes student or staff data, we also want to be clear about what information is not student or staff data or PII.
+Once PII, whether relating to a school or district employee or student, has been de-identified, that information is no longer PII.
 PII may be de-identified through aggregation or various other means.
 The U.S. Department of Education has issued guidance on de-identifying PII in education records.
-In order to allow us to address proactively customer needs, we anticipate using de-identified information to improve Gaggle solutions and services.
+In order to allow us to proactively address customer needs, we anticipate using de-identified information to improve Gaggle solutions and services.
 That said, we would use reasonable de-identification approaches to ensure that, in doing so, we are not compromising the privacy or security of the PII you entrust to us.
 We will not attempt to re-identify de-identified data and will not transfer de-identified data to any party unless that party agrees not to attempt re-identification.

 Data Security and Protection of Data, Including PII

-Data integrity and accuracy is achieved through strict restrictions on how data may be accessed, and by whom.
+Data integrity and accuracy are achieved through strict restrictions on how data may be accessed and by whom.
 Audit logs are kept to be able to track data modification.
 Additional security measures are in place to prevent and identify data tampering.
 In the extremely rare case of a data breach, we will immediately notify all customers affected using the primary email address specified in their accounts.
 It is the responsibility of our customers to contact parents or legal guardians regarding a data breach.